-As a result of the above trends, at the end of December 2015 market capitalisation exceeded \in 312 million.
+As a result of the above trends, at the end of December 2015 market capitalisation (calculated using the official price) exceeded € 312 million.

-Approximately 23 million shares of Banca Sistema, for a

-total value of over € 95 million, were traded on the Italian On-line Equities Market from 2 July 2015 to 30 December 2015.
+Approximately 23 million shares of Banca Sistema, for a total value of over € 95 million, were traded on the Italian Equities Market from 2 July 2015 to 30 December 2015.